microsoft/PowerToys/doc/devdocs/common/FilePreviewCommon.md

 ### Add a new file extension to an existing language

-1. In the [`monacoSpecialLanguages.js`](/src/common/FilePreviewCommon/monacoSpecialLanguages.js) file add the following line to the `registerAdditionalLanguages` function (`existingId` is the id of the language you want to add the extension to.
-You can find these id's in the `monaco_languages.json` file)):
+1. In the [`monacoSpecialLanguages.js`](/src/common/FilePreviewCommon/monacoSpecialLanguages.js) file add the following line to the `registerAdditionalLanguages` function. (`existingId` is the id of the language you want to add the extension to.
+You can find these id's in the `monaco_languages.json` file):

 ```javascript
 registerAdditionalLanguage("id", [".fileExtension"], "existingId", monaco)